evannetwork/evannetwork.github.io/docs/04_developers/10_concepts/135_permissioning.md

 }
 ```

-The 'public' section contains data that are visible without being invited or related to the contract.
-The 'private' section can only be decrypted, if the user trying to read the data has been added to the sharings of the contract.
+The 'public' section contains data that is visible without being invited to it or related to the contract.
+The 'private' section can only be decrypted, if the user tries to read the data has been added to the sharings of the contract.
 The ```cryptoInfo``` part is used to determine, which decryption algorithm to use and where to look for it.

 When decrypted, the ```private``` section takes precedence over the ```public``` section.
 This can lead to the private section overwriting sections of the ```public``` part.
 For example, a public title may be replaced with a 'true' title (only visible for members) from the private section.